skyss0fly-pm-pl/EssentialsX-PM/README.md

 Contributions can include bug fixes, feature enhancements, documentation improvements, or any other valuable contributions to the project.

-By contributing to this project, you agree to release your contributions under the project's [GNU General Public License v3.0](https://github.com/iLVOEWOCK/EssentialsX-PM/blob/main/LICENSE).
+By contributing to this project, you agree to release your contributions under the project's [Apache License](https://github.com/iLVOEWOCK/EssentialsX-PM/blob/main/LICENSE).

 ## To Do